Lightly sweetened, moist, extra banana-y banana bread recipe that made with roasted bananas!

 - Pre-heat the oven to 350F (177C)

-- In a large bowl combine the wet ingredients and sugar together (melted butter, vanilla, cream and eggs) make sure the butter has slightly cooled before mixing the eggs in – we don’t want to cook the eggs 🙂
+- In a large bowl combine the wet ingredients (melted butter, vanilla, condensed milk and eggs) and sugar together and beat it with a fork.
+Make sure the butter has slightly cooled before mixing the eggs in – we don’t want to cook the eggs 🙂

 - Once the banana has cooled, mash it up and add it to the wet ingredients.